Pressure anisotropy in polymer brushes and its effects on wetting: Surface tensions, surface energies, and wetting

+In spite of difficulties associated with defining interfacial tensions of brushes, their observable wetting properties should be well defined, and are only a function of the difference between the brush-liquid and brush-vapor interfacial energies.
+This follows from Young's law, which describes the contact angle of a liquid droplet (L) resting on a solid substrate (S) in equilibrium with its vapor (V):

+where the $\IntEne{}$ denote interfacial free energies per unit area and the two subscripts specify the interface.

-An additional complication arises in this context, since for elastic substrates it is crucial to emphasize the difference between interfacial \emph{energy} $\gamma$ and interfacial \emph{tension} $\Upsilon$.
-The former refers to the (thermodynamic) energy per unit area associated with creating interface.
-The latter refers to the (mechanical) stress (force per unit length) pulling along the interface, as defined by \autoref{eq:interfacial_tension}.
-For simple liquids, these quantities always take on the same value, i.e. $\Upsilon=\gamma$, and one does not explicitly separate the concepts.
-However, in general, a local stretching of the interface can change the surface composition, and thus its free energy.
-For elastic substrates this phenomenon is known as the Shuttleworth effect \cite{shuttleworth_surface_1950, andreotti_soft_2016,andreotti_statics_2020,salez_stretching_2020,style_elastocapillarity_2017}, while a similar distinction between interfacial tension and energy arises for surfactants \cite{thiele_equilibrium_2018}.
-For a brush, the surface energy is expected to be a function of the grafting density, and a Shuttleworth-like effect is to be anticipated.
-To quantify this, we use the relation between surface energy and interfacial tension, according to $\diff(\gamma A) = \Upsilon \diff A$, as dictated by the virtual work principle.
-Using that $\gamma(\rho_{\rm g})$, we thus find
+Two possible complications may arise here.
+First, Young's law applies to rigid surfaces, which polymer brushes and polymer films are not.
+The brushes simulated here, however, are sufficiently stiff that Young's law can be used to estimate contact angles \cite{andreotti_statics_2020}.
+Second, for elastic substrates the interfacial free energy density $\gamma$ is not necessarily equal to the interfacial tension $\Upsilon$ as defined in \autoref{eq:interfacial_tension}.
+The two quantities are related by $\diff( \IntEne{} A ) = \IntTns{} \diff A$, where $A$ denotes the interfacial area.
+For simple liquids, these quantities always take on the same value, \ie $\gamma = \Upsilon$, and one does not explicitly distinguish between the two concepts.
+In general, however, a local stretching of the interface can change the interfacial composition and thus alter its free energy density.
+For elastic substrates this phenomenon is known as the Shuttleworth effect \cite{shuttleworth_surface_1950, andreotti_soft_2016,andreotti_statics_2020,salez_stretching_2020,style_elastocapillarity_2017}, while a similar distinction between interfacial tension and energy arises for surfactants~\cite{thiele_equilibrium_2018}.
+When stretching a brush laterally, a constant number of grafting points $\graftN$ becomes distributed over a larger area, and consequently the grafting density $\graft = \graftN / A$ decreases.
+The change in interfacial free energy is evaluated as